LLM Reference

 The capability footprint differs most on code execution: Claude 3.7 Sonnet.
 Both models share vision, multimodal input, reasoning mode, and function calling, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

 Choose Claude 3.7 Sonnet when coding workflow support and broader provider choice are central to the workload.
-Choose Qwen3.6 Max Preview when long-context analysis, larger context windows, and lower input-token cost are more important.
+Choose Qwen3.6 Max Preview when long-context analysis, larger context windows, and lower cheapest-tier input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ